jonasoh/spiro/README.md

 systemctl --user start spiro
 ```

+You may now place the system in the setting in which you will be using it for your experiments.

 ## Usage

 ### Working with SPIRO

-To manage your images (and possibly diagnose problems), you need an SSH/SFTP client.
+To manage your images you need an SFTP client.
+For managing SPIRO (e.g., for updating the software and diagnosing problems), an SSH client is very useful.
 Depending on your operating system and how comfortable you are with a computer, there are several choices.
 A few of them are listed below.

 **Windows**
 * [MobaXterm](https://mobaxterm.mobatek.net/) is a popular SSH client that also supports file transfer.
 Recommended for beginners.